Dechrissen/website/blog/blog-overhaul.md

 Here were my CMS criteria:

-- it would be simple (to use and to create/maintain)
+- it would be simple (to use and to create/maintain);
-- entries would be easy to write (in terms of some hypothetical syntax I'd need to adhere to)
+- entries would be easy to write (in terms of some hypothetical syntax I'd need to adhere to);
-- it would employ some form of automation, so that newly-submitted entries are automatically reflected on all the parts of the site they should be
+- it would employ some form of automation, so that newly-submitted entries are automatically reflected on all the parts of the site they should be;
-- it would support content within blog entries such as headings, lists, images, and code snippets
+- it would support content within blog entries such as headings, lists, images, and code snippets;
-- it would teach me something new
+- and it would teach me something new.

 Considering these criteria, one day it hit me (admittedly in the shower) that what makes most sense for me is the following setup: Markdown for writing entries (one file per entry), and some node.js module